kaist-cp/memento/README.md

 #### Others

 - `src/pmem`: This directory contains several libraries to create an environment to run memento-based programs, including persistent memory pool, persistent poiner, low-level instructions and other existing libraries (e.g. Ralloc).
-- `src/pepoch`: Implementation of atomic pointer for persistent memory pool and SMR.
+- `src/pepoch`: Implementation of atomic pointer for persistent memory pool.
 It also provide ways to tag on a pointer to support detectable operations.

 ## Evaluation